 Quebec’s identity as a province has been heavily influenced by its French colonial past.
 Once part of a colony of the European superpower, Quebec is a predominantly French-speaking province and thus its Notre-Dame Basilica fittingly almost mirrors that of the Notre-Dame Cathedral in Paris.
-If you’re a visa-exempt foreign national, it’ll make your eta-canada.com travel authorisation application worth it and more – believe us!
+If you’re a visa-exempt foreign national, it’ll make your eta-canada.com travel authorization application worth it and more – believe us!

 The inside of the Notre-Dame Basilica is simply stunning too.
 It’s not just the history written on the walls, which makes it so spectacular, but the strikingly bold blue and gold combination making its interior almost unreal.
 There is something truly magical about this place.
 It is, without a doubt, one of the most awesome things to do in Montreal.